mayurBhagat1/Punam-Polynesian-Indian-Supermarket/README.md

 - A working **Order Tracking page** for customers to view and manage their orders.
 - Tools for **staff** to manage products, bookings, and customers.

 Currently, the website lives in the **backend folder**, but soon the **frontend folder** will include a React project to make the customer experience even better.

+ Copyright 2025 Mayur Bhagat  Punam Polynesian & Indian Supermarket